The Clear Edge

 • Send 20 targeted messages weekly to ideal clients with a visible version of the problem you solve.

-• Document your complete delivery process while it’s fresh—every step, every decision, every template.
+Document your full delivery process while it’s still fresh—every step, every decision, every template.
+Treat that documentation as the foundation for breaking through the $10K–$15K ceiling.

 • Identify personal delivery capacity as the next constraint.

-• Calculate your theoretical maximum revenue at current pricing and speed.
+• Calculate your theoretical maximum revenue at your current pricing and delivery speed.
+If that ceiling sits below $15K, start planning to scale through delegation or by moving to premium pricing.

 • Hire a contractor (path to $20K–$30K with leverage)